DeborahBambil/PmiRSelect/README.md

 >To repeat the experiment, use these empty folders, but never empty the cmbuild_calibrate directory, because there is the dataset

->Reference tool implemented Infernal: Nawrocki, E. P. (2014).
+>Reference implemented Infernal tool: Nawrocki, E. P. (2014).
 Annotating functional RNAs in genomes using Infernal.
 In RNA sequence, structure, and function: computational and bioinformatic methods (pp. 163-197).
 Humana Press, Totowa, NJ.